 Leaf: Small and leathery with indistinct veins except for a distinct pair of basal veins.
 The leaf was described by Berg (2005) as indistinguishable from some varieties of Ficus sumatrana.
 Note that Ficus sumatrana has a flat ostiole so the peaked shape of the ostiole in F. delosyce is the only certain way of distinguishing F. delosyce from F. sumatrana.

 Fig: The tiny figs (0.4-0.7cm) grow in pairs in the leaf axils at the ends of the branches.
 The apex of the fig around the ostiole is narrowed with pointed bracts.
-Figs ripen green to pale yellow.
+Figs ripen green to white to pale yellow.

 Sabah: Recorded growing as a 25m tree in sandstone forest on Gaya Island opposite Kota Kinabalu but scarce on the mainland opposite.
 Also recorded from peat swamp forest at Beaufort and Bongawan in west Sabah, kerangas forest near Keningau and Bukit Silam on ultramafic soil near Lahad Datu.
+Some of these records are doubtful.
+See below.

 Brunei: A common fig of coastal forest in Brunei especially the Belait peat swamp forest.
 A botanical survey of Pulau Punyit a small island opposite the Empire Resort at Jerudong (Brunei) found that several F. delosyce figs were growing along the high tide mark.
-In contrast the centre of the island is dominated by two large Ficus globosa figs trees .
+In contrast the center of the island is dominated by two large Ficus globosa figs trees .

 Sarawak: The commonest strangler in forest at Lambir NP Sarawak (Harrison), but Anderson (1963) did not record it in his survey of peat swamp forest in Brunei and Sarawak.
 He later (1980) stated that it was a rare inhabitant of coastal mixed dipterocarp forest in Brunei and Sarawak.